-The Australian Institute of Management, trading as the Institute of Managers and Leaders, is contracted as an assessing authority by the Australian Government to assess senior management skills for applicants for the purpose of skilled migration to Australia.
-Managers are assessed against these criteria and not the functions of the general managerial occupations, as set out in the Australian and New Zealand Standard Classification of Occupations (ANZSCO).
+The Institute of Managers and Leaders is contracted as an assessing authority by the Australian Government to assess senior-level management skills, for the purpose of skilled migration to Australia.

-Guidelines are based on the level of work experience, training and qualifications achieved.
-To satisfy these requirements applicants must hold a senior management position and for your information the criteria used are as follows:
+Assessment criteria are based on the level of work experience, training and qualifications achieved.
+To satisfy these requirements applicants must hold a senior-level management position and meet the criteria as follows:

 Chief Executive or Managing Director

 To meet the requirements for assessment as CEO/Managing Director for migration purposes, an applicant must: